doctest/doctest/README.md

 This allows the framework to be used in more ways than any other - tests can be written directly in the production code!

-Mantra: *Tests can be considered a form of documentation and should be able to reside near the production code which they test.*
+*Tests can be considered a form of documentation and should be able to reside near the production code which they test.*

 - This makes the barrier for writing tests **much lower** - you don't have to: **1)** make a separate source file **2)** include a bunch of stuff in it **3)** add it to the build system and **4)** add it to source control - You can just write the tests for a class or a piece of functionality at the bottom of its source file - or even header file!
 - Tests in the production code can be thought of as documentation or up-to-date comments - showing how an API is used